All Episodes

 I think you'll get a bipartisan vote against impeachment over in the Senate.

-What would your we get a couple Democrats?
+What would you get a couple Democrats?

 That'll be interesting to see.